Cyclic Defense GAN Against Speech Adversarial Attacks: Introduction

-where $\alpha_{t}$ is a scalar for adjusting the adversarial perturbation.
-Furthermore, $\tau$ denotes the EOT filter set including room impulse response, and $\omega$ is the white Gaussian noise filtration operation.
-Both $t$ and $\omega$ parameters contribute to capturing environmental distributions with respect to enclosed room settings.
-Additionally, $\mathrm{mfcc}(\cdot)$ refers to the standard Mel-frequency cepstral coefficient transform \cite{davis1980comparison} for converting a signal into a 1D frequency-level representation.
-This white-box attack algorithm yields an adversarial speech signal using:
+where $\alpha_{t}$ is a scalar for adjusting the adversarial perturbation, $\tau$ denotes the EOT filter set including room impulse response, and $\omega$ is a white Gaussian noise filtration operation.
+Both $t$ and $\omega$ parameters contribute to capturing environmental distributions w.r.t. enclosed room settings.
+Additionally, $\mathrm{mfcc}(\cdot)$ refers to the standard Mel-frequency cepstral coefficient transform \cite{davis1980comparison}.
+This white-box attack algorithm yields:

-where $\circledast$ is the convolution operator, and $\Omega(\cdot)$ indicates the band-pass filtration operation for limiting the perturbation between 1 and 4 kHz.
-Similar to the C\&W attack, the Yakura attack also uses the CTC loss function with a different distortion condition ($\left \| \delta \right \|< \epsilon$) and EOT operation.
-The reported results on attacking the DeepSpeech model corroborate the higher capacity of such an adversarial algorithm compared to C\&W attack \cite{yakura2018robust}.
+where $\circledast$ is the convolution operator, and $\Omega(\cdot)$ indicates the band-pass filtration operation for limiting the perturbation between 1 kHz and 4 kHz.
+Like the C\&W attack, the Yakura attack also uses the CTC loss function with a different distortion condition ($\left \| \delta \right \|< \epsilon$) and EOT operation.
+The results on attacking the DeepSpeech model corroborate the higher capacity of such an adversarial algorithm than the C\&W attack \cite{yakura2018robust}.

 Sch{\"o}nherr {\it et al.}~\cite{schonherr2020imperio} introduced the Imperio attack, which is the third variant of Eq.~\ref{eq:generalEqu}.
 They presented a more straightforward simulation procedure for implementing the EOT operation in a noisy environment, which essentially fits in the targeted scenario within the white-box framework.
-The EOT operation incorporated in the Imperio attack is adapted to transcription models using conventional learning blocks such as a hidden Markov model in the Kaldi system (Eq.~\ref{eq:imperioatt}).
+The EOT operation incorporated in the Imperio attack is adapted for transcription models using conventional learning blocks such as a hidden Markov model in the Kaldi system: